Making a Standalone Binary

 Making a Rust Project

-First, make sure you have rust, installation instruction can be found here
+First, make sure you have Rust installed.

-Afterwards, you can create the project with the following command
+Afterwards, you can create the project with the following command:

 $ cargo init <project_name>